Walter Burnett Jr.: Aldermanic career

 Despite a 1993 Illinois state law that barred those convicted of a felony from holding local office, in 1995 Burnett ran for alderman in the newly redistricted 27th ward.
 Burnett defeated Dexter Watson, a protege of Rickey R. Hendon who had been appointed to succeed Hendon after Hendon's election to the Illinois Senate.
 Burnett has subsequently been reelected in 1999, 2003, 2007, 2011, 2015, 2019, and 2023.

 In 2018, J. B. Pritzker appointed Burnett to the gubernatorial transition's Restorative Justice and Safe Communities Committee.

 Ahead of the 2011 Chicago mayoral election, Burnett was one of several black Chicago political figures involved in talks to have three black contenders choose a "consensus" black candidate to rally around.
 These talks led Congressman Danny Davis and State Senator James Meeks to withdraw from the election and endorse the candidacy of Carol Moseley Braun, a former United States Senator and ambassador, as the "consensus" black candidate.
 In the runoff of the 2019 Chicago mayoral election, Burnett endorsed Toni Preckwinkle against Lori Lightfoot.
 In the initial round of the 2023 Chicago mayoral election, Burnett endorsed Mayor Lori Lightfoot for reelection.
 After Lightfoot was eliminated in the 2023 election's first round, Burnett endorsed Paul Vallas in the runoff.

 After becoming mayor in 2023, Brandon Johnson selected Burnett to serve as vice mayor.
 Unlike previous vice mayors, for whom the position was mostly-ceremonial and had no budget, Johnson reorganized the position for Burnett to have a $400,000 budget and act as an official community liaison for the mayoral administration.

-In July 2025, mid-way through his eighth term, Burnett announced that he would retire from the City Council, effective on August 7, 2025.
+In July 2025, midway through his eighth term, Burnett announced that he would retire from the City Council, effective on August 7, 2025.
+Johnson appointed Walter Redmond "Red" Burnett, Burnett's son, to fill the seat.
+Red Burnett took his seat on September 25, 2025.